pubkey/rxdb/docs-src/docs/rx-server.md

 To create an `RxServer`, you have to install the `rxdb-server` package with `npm install rxdb-server --save` and then you can import the `createRxServer()` function and create a server on a given [RxDatabase](./rx-database.md) and adapter.

-After adding the endpoints to the server, do not forget to call `myServer.start()` to start the actuall http-server.
+After adding the endpoints to the server, do not forget to call `myServer.start()` to start the actually http-server.

 ```ts
 import { createRxServer } from 'rxdb-server/plugins/server';